 Spider Mites are absolutely minuscule, with all but the fully grown adults being invisible to the naked eye unless you are really looking closely.
 They can come in shades of red or brown/black in adult form, or a pale translucent green as youngsters.

-The damage that they reap usually comes in the form of yellowish white to tan spots on the leaves, with an overall bronzing for leaves that have really been hit hard.
+The damage that they reap usually comes in the form of yellowish white or silver to tan spots on the leaves, with an overall bronzing for leaves that have really been hit hard.
 If you see some very faint webbing that can cover not only the leaves but also the buds, then there's a good chance it's spider mites you are dealing with.

 Fungus Gnats